 Admission to the PA Program is competitive and multifaceted.
-The screening of applicants consists of prerequisite coursework, minimal overall and science GPA, and a graduate application, references, a personal statement, shadowing hours, and an in- person panel interview.
+The screening of applicants consists of prerequisite coursework, minimal overall and science GPA, and a graduate application, references, a personal statement, shadowing hours, and an in-person panel interview.
 There is a minimum TOEFL (if English is your second language) criteria.

 The Physician Assistant Program will begin accepting applications every April.
-All applicants must submit their applications through CASPA and must have their applications completed and verified by October 1 to be considered for the 2019 cohort that will begin August 26, 2019.
+All applicants must submit their applications through CASPA and must have their applications completed and verified by October 1 to be considered for the Fall cohort.